vulkomilev/oumi/USAGE.md

 ## 6. Custom Datasets

-OUMI supports custom datasets.
+Oumi supports custom datasets.
 To use your own SFT dataset, create a new class that inherits from `BaseLMSftDataset` and implement the required methods.
 Then, register your dataset using the `@register_dataset` decorator:

 ```python
 from oumi.core.datasets import BaseLMSftDataset